 One of the most common upgrades for the katana is the suspension.
 It is always nice when you can corner better and stop safer.
 Updating the suspension gives the katana a much meaner look and makes it safer to ride.
 Not only is there considerable weight savings, you have better brakes and a larger footprint holding you to the road.

 If you have not seen a katana upgraded with new suspension, have a look on the customs page.
-I much prefer the more modern gear.
-It makes for a much more pleasurable riding experience.
+I have found for my bikes, the upgrades makes riding the old katana a more pleasurable riding experience.

 FORKS & TRIPLES